Searching for Components

 A list of one or more assets associated with the component is shown below the component information.
 Click on the row with the Name of the asset you want to inspect to view the asset information documented in Viewing Asset Information.

-To delete a component press the Delete component button as shown in Figure: “Example for Component Information and List of Associated Assets”.
+To delete a component press the Delete component button.
 A modal will pop up to confirm the deletion.
 You can only delete components from hosted and proxy repositories.
 A deletion of a components triggers the deletion of all its associated assets, in most repository formats.

 In some repository formats assets are shared across components.
 They remain after a component deletion.
 For example, while a Docker image is a component and can be deleted, the layers that make it up remain after its deletion as these assets are potentially shared with other Docker images.

-To analyze an application, press the Analyze application button as shown in Figure: “Example for Component Information and List of Associated Assets”.
+To analyze an application, press the Analyze application button.
 A form will pop up to request further information from you: email address, report password, a list of proprietary packages for the application, and a name for the report.
 Once you provide this information, press the Analyze button as shown in Figure: “Analyze Application Form”.
 Your report link will be emailed to you as soon as it is finished.

 Viewing Asset Information